-CONTENTS Page no.

-Preface i
+Pre Preface

-1. Introduction 1
+1. Introduction 4

-2. Legislative requirements 2
+2. Legislative requirements 5

-3. Eastleigh Borough Council's approach to community engagement 4
+3. Eastleigh Borough Council's approach to community engagement 7

-4. Metho ods of consultation 8
+4. Methods of consultation 11

-Section on 1 - (Consultation on Planning Policy documents:
+Se ction 1 - Consultation on Planning Policy documents:

-5. Consultation on the Local Plan 12
+5. Consultation on the Local Plan 15

-6. Consultation on Supplementary Planning Documents and other policy guidance 16
+6. Consultation on Supplementary Planning Documents and other policy guidance ) 19

-7. Consultation on Neighbourhood Plans 18
+7. Consultation on Neighbourhood Plans 21

-Section on 2 - 0 Consultation on Planning Applications:
+Se ction 2 - Consultation on Planning Applications:

-8. Consu ultation on planning applications 20
+8. Consultation on Planning Applications 23

-9. Revie wing the SCI 24
+9. Reviewing the SCI 27

-Apper ndix 1: Summary of minimum statutory consultation requirements 25
+- Appendix 1: Summary of minimum statutory consultation requirements

-Appendix 2: Consultees for the Planning Applications 27
+- Appendix 2: Consultees for the Planning Applications

-1. INTRODUCTION
+1. Introduction

-- 1.1 The Statement of Community Involvement (SCI) is a statement of how Eastleigh Borough Council (the Council) will involve the local community in planning matters including the Local Plan and Supplementary Planning Documents and the consideration of planning applications.
-It also provides information on the Council's role in supporting and advising communities in the preparation of Neighbourhood Plans. - 1.2 This SCI replaces the previously adopted version from 2015 and the Addendum SCI published in December 2020.
+- 1.1.
+The Statement of Community Involvement (SCI) is a statement of how Eastleigh Borough Council (the Council) will involve the local community in planning matters including the Local Plan and Supplementary Planning Documents and the consideration of planning applications.
+It also provides information on the Council's role in supporting and advising communities in the preparation of Neighbourhood Plans. - 1.2.
+This SCI replaces the previously adopted version from 2015 and the Addendum SCI published in December 2020.
 The Addendum SCI was published in response to temporary legislation during Covid restrictions.
 This highlighted publicity and consultation requirements in the adopted SCI that were not achievable due to these restrictions.
-This temporary legislation expired in December 2021. - 1.3 This SCI explains the procedures the Council intends to follow in consulting on: - the preparation of the new Local Plan for the borough and any subsequent alterations to, and/or reviews of the Local Plan; - new Supplementary Planning Documents and updates to them and other policy guidance; and - planning applications. - 1.4 This document sets out the current consultation requirements.
+This temporary legislation expired in December 2021. - 1.3.
+This SCI explains the procedures the Council intends to follow in consulting on: - the preparation of the new Local Plan for the borough and any subsequent alterations to, and/or reviews of the Local Plan; - new Supplementary Planning Documents and updates to them and other policy guidance; - Neighbourhood Plans prepared by parish and town councils; and - planning applications including planning enforcement. - 1.4.
+This document sets out the current consultation requirements.
 The requirements for planning policy documents are addressed in Section 1 and planning applications in Section 2.
-These are subject to any changes as regulations are updated or in response to exceptional circumstances (such as those experienced in the Covid-19 pandemic). - 1.5 If you have any queries about this SCI, please contact the Planning Policy Team, Eastleigh Borough Council, Eastleigh House, Upper Market Street, Eastleigh, SO50 9YN, planningpolicy@eastleigh.gov.uk.
+These are subject to any changes as regulations are updated or in response to exceptional circumstances (such as those experienced in the Covid-19 pandemic). - 1.5.
+The Levelling Up and Regeneration Act gained royal assent in November 2023.
+It introduces reforms to the planning system including replacing Supplementary Planning Documents with independently examined Supplementary Plans.
+Alongside the Act, regulations will set out timetables for Local Plan preparation and periods of community engagement.
+The SCI will be reviewed in due course to consider the new regulations and policy changes. - 1.6.
+If you have any queries about this SCI, please contact the Planning Policy Team, Eastleigh Borough Council, Eastleigh House, Upper Market Street, Eastleigh SO50 9YN. planningpolicy@eastleigh.gov.uk.

-2. LEGISLATIVE REQUIREMENTS
+2. Legislative Requirements

-2.1 The duties to engage the community in planning matters and to prepare the SCI arise from the Planning and Compulsory Purchase Act 2004 (as amended).
-This legislation requires the local planning authority to prepare a statement of their policy for involving those with an interest in development in the area in the preparation of local plans and related documents, and in the control of development.
+2.1.
+The duties to engage the community in planning matters and to prepare the SCI arise from the Planning and Compulsory Purchase Act 2004 (as amended).
+This legislation requires the Local Planning Authority to prepare a statement of their policy for involving those with an interest in development in the area in the preparation of local plans and related documents, and in the control of development.